cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-medical-document-processing-and-classification/step1.md

 2. Use Amazon Comprehend Medical to extract medical data from textual data.
 3. Build a data pipeline that will process a electronic medical record and extract medical data by integrating the Amazon Textract and Comprehend Medical.

+## Technical Recap

+1. Load the dataset
+2. Explore and visualize it
+3. Data cleaning
+4. Feature Engineering

 In the next step you will learn how to process a batch of medical records to create a dataset for the classification machine learning model.